Advanced Metering - City of Longmont Skip to main content

 Overview

-Longmont has begun replacing its electric meters with Advanced Metering Infrastructure (AMI).
+Longmont’s digital electric meters primarily use Advanced Metering Infrastructure (AMI).
 Sometimes called “smart meters,” these allow a number of advantages over the traditional meters that the city has used for decades.
 For example:

 Well-lit two-story home at night